xver/Shunt/README.md

 Tne **Shunt** is available under a "MIT" License.
 It can be used without restriction in an open-source or commercial application.

 Source doc: https://rawgit.com/xver/Shunt/master/doc/index.html

+If you have any questions please contact us at icshunt.help@gmail.com

 !["Copyright (c) 2016 IC Verimeter"](https://github.com/xver/Shunt/blob/master/doc/IcVerimeter_logo.png)